TDStrasser/Kookaberry-Accelerometer/README.rst

 To update the script, go to the code folder on this site, and download the following files to the accelerator module:

-* main.py - download to the **Kookaberry**'s root folder.
+* `main.py <code/main.py>`_ - download to the **Kookaberry**'s root folder.
 This file starts the AccelLog.py script on startup or reset.
-* AccelLog.py - download to the **Kookaberry**'s app folder
+* `AccelLog.py <code/app/AccelLog.py>`_ - download to the **Kookaberry**'s app folder

 Kookaberry Firmware
 ~~~~~~~~~~~~~~~~~~~

-To obtain or update the Kookaberry firmware, go to https://github.com/kookaberry/kooka-releases/releases.
+To obtain or update the **Kookaberry** firmware, go to https://github.com/kookaberry/kooka-releases.

-Download the firmware for the RP2040 and follow the instructions on https://github.com/kookaberry/kooka-releases to install it.
+Download the firmware for the RP2040 and follow the instructions to install it.
-To update the firmware only requires downloading the kooka_rp2040.bin file to the **Kookaberry**'s root folder and then repowering the module.
+To update the firmware only requires downloading the `kooka_rp2040.bin <https://github.com/kookaberry/kooka-releases/blob/master/firmware/rp2040/kooka_rp2040.bin>`_
+file to the **Kookaberry**'s root folder and then repowering the module.
 A blue LED will then flash as the firmware is updated.

 Operation